It’s best to combat the tough, long winter days by getting out and enjoying all the things to do in Michigan in winter.

 41. Winter Festival on the Island Feb 3 – 5 Join the island community for a bonfire cookout, snow golf, sledding and more.
 FREE to $10

-42. Take a moment to unwind and unplug to watch the winter sun rise across Lake Huron and in the same day watch the sunset over Lake Michigan from one of the most famous islands in Michigan.
+42. Take a moment to unwind and unplug to watch the winter sunrise across Lake Huron and on the same day watch the sunset over Lake Michigan from one of the most famous islands in Michigan.
 FREE

 43. Mackinaw Islands Great Chili Cook-off join the community at Cawthorne’s Village Inn on Saturday, Feb 18. up to $10